 Feeling like I could out-run George in roller skates and a helmet, I admitted, “Well, that stuff WILL kill you.”

 George looked at me disbelieving and asked, “Why?”
-Funny you should ask Mr. President” – Here’s a guide to good and evil in the universe of sweets.
+Funny you should ask Mr. President” – Here’s a guide to good and evil in the universe of sweets, sugar, and its alternatives.

 In the world of health and nutrition, sugar is surely a creation of a little red man with horns, a swishing tail, a red cape, and a pitch fork.
 Tempting, delicious, addictive, and destructive – sugar can simultaneously bestow us with immense joy and serious health problems.
 For nutritional angels and for those with health conditions exacerbated by sugar, elimination may be the only way.
 For everyone else, the goal is a finding a balance between radiating health and indulging our sweet-tooth.

 Let’s keep something straight: SUGAR is SUGAR.
 It doesn’t matter if it’s natural (fresh squeezed orange juice) or refined (a Snickers bar), sugar is used the same in the body.

 By fueling the body with fast, empty calories, sugar wreaks total havoc on the body’s blood sugar, causing it to spike suddenly and rapidly crash.
 This can cause low blood sugar or hypoglycemia and a whole host of side effects.
 When your blood sugar is low, you may find it hard to complete mental tasks, feel anxious, depressed, or fatigued.
 You will often crave more sugar or carbohydrate-dense foods that start the blood sugar spike and crash cycle all over again.